Journal of Studies on Alcohol and Drugs: Scope and content

-Readership and Audience
+Readership and audience

 JSAD’s readership includes scientists, clinicians, public health officials, educators, and policymakers.
 The journal is frequently cited in academic research, government reports, and policy discussions related to substance use and addiction.

-Submission and Peer Review Process
+Submission and peer review process

-JSAD follows a rigorous peer-review process, ensuring high scientific standards.
+JSAD follows a rigorous peer review process, ensuring high scientific standards.
 Manuscripts undergo evaluation by experts in the field, and final publication decisions are made by the editor and editorial board.

-Special Issues and Supplements
+Special issues and supplements

 In addition to regular issues, JSAD publishes special issues and supplements on emerging topics in substance use research.
 These issues focus on areas such as: